Skip to content

 Electronic Invoicing: File Formats

-Electronic invoices in are technically represented as files.
+Electronic invoices are technically represented as files.
 Most formats consist of plain text written using the rules of a certain file format (or “syntax“) to allow for easy consumption by programs.
 Note that, in contrast, PDF is a binary, non-textual format which is not directly usable for automated interpretation other than for display on screen or printing on paper.

-EDI formats
+EDI Formats

 Some common EDI invoice formats include:

 • EDIFACT INVOIC: an international standard primarily used in Europe that includes a specific message type for invoicing known as the INVOIC message.
 Popular versions of this message include EDIFACT INVOIC D96A, D01B, and D10A.
-EDIFACT stands for Electronic Data Interchange for Administration, Commerce, and Transport and was developed is maintained as UN/EDIFACT by United Nations Economic Comission for Europe (UNECE).
+EDIFACT stands for Electronic Data Interchange for Administration, Commerce, and Transport and was developed is maintained as UN/EDIFACT by the United Nations Economic Comission for Europe (UNECE).

 • X12 810: a standard more commonly used in North America, with the 810 message type specifically designated for invoicing.
 The X12 standard was developed by the American National Standards Institute (ANSI).

-XML formats
+XML Formats

 Modern e-invoicing increasingly relies on XML (Extensible Markup Language) invoices.
 The transition from traditional EDI formats to XML-based formats reflects a broader shift towards more flexible, interoperable, and user-friendly technologies.
 XML offers several advantages, including improved readability, flexibility, integration capabilities, data validation, and cost efficiency, making it the preferred choice for contemporary electronic invoicing systems.

 Most XML invoices today are based on the UBL (Universal Business Language) standard created by OASIS (Organization for the Advancement of Structured Information Standards) or the CII (Cross Industry Invoice) standard developed by the UN/CEFACT (The United Nations Centre for Trade Facilitation and Electronic Business).
 Both standards define vast catalogs of information elements for business terms and how to express them using XML.
-The European Norm (EN) 16931 established by the European Union can be implemented using either UBL or CII syntaxes.
-Many e-invoicing mandates in Europe and beyond require compliance with this norm.

 While XML invoice formats are used globally, they are often segmented by country, and not all countries use UBL or CII XML, as many have defined their own XML structures.
 For example, Italy employs the FatturaPA format, Germany uses XRechnung, and Spain utilizes Facturae: all are based on XML but only XRechnung uses UBL and CII.